renatoathaydes/spock-reports/README.md

 Spock-reports is available on Maven Central and on JCenter.

-> Since version 1.3.2, Spock version 1.1+ is required
+> Since version 1.3.2, Spock version 1.1+ is required.
+> From version 1.7.0, Spock 1.2-groovy-2.5 or newer should be used.
+> If you use Java 9+, use the latest versions of both Spock and spock-reports.

 If you want to add information to your Spock-reports programmatically, since version 1.4.0, you can use the following `Specification` class' extension methods which are added by Spock Reports: